-- Volume – average number of monthly searches for the keyword
+- Volume: the average number of monthly searches for the keyword

-- SD – estimated competition in organic search, the higher the number the more competitive
+- SD: estimated competition in organic search, the higher the number, the more competitive the term is

 You want to figure out which additional social media platforms are frequented by your target audience.